Our approach to hiring

 Hooray!

 The People & Ops team will prepare the offer details.
 James and Tim give final signoff.
-We then schedule an offer call with the candidate and James or Tim.
+We then schedule an offer call with the candidate and Charles.

-During the offer call, James or Tim will share feedback from the interview process, and will sell the role and opportunity here at PostHog.
-They will also briefly cover the offer details (salary, equity, benefits), and answer any open questions.
+During the offer call, Charles will share feedback from the interview process, and will sell the role and opportunity here at PostHog.
+He will also briefly cover the offer details (salary, equity, benefits), and answer any open questions.
+He'll then follow up with an offer email, outlining all details.
+If a candidate is proving tricky to close, he may escalate to James or Tim to help.

 Once the candidate accepts, the People & Ops team will kick off the onboarding process and take the role offline, after rejecting all remaining candidates.